 From airport, travel east U.S. Hwy 54 / U.S. Hwy 400 through Wichita.
 Travel northeast on I-35 (Kansas Turnpike) to Cassody (exit 92).
 Travel north on K-177 for 25 miles to Strong City.
 Travel slow and watch for the K-177 sign in downtown Strong City.
 Turn left and continue to follow K-177 west, curving north as it crosses over U.S. Hwy 50.
 Travel north 2 miles on K-177 and watch for the small brown attraction sign and buildings on the left side of the highway.

 If you miss the K-177 sign in Strong City, travel north through the town.
-All streets run into U.S. Hwy 50.
-Turn west on U.S. Hwy 50, traveling approximately 1 mile, watching for large brown attraction sign.
+All north/south streets run into U.S. Hwy 50.
+Turn west (left) on U.S. Hwy 50, travel approximately 1 mile, watching for large brown attraction sign.
 Take the exit (right turn) and travel north on K-177 for 2 miles.
-The preserve is on the west side of the highway.
+The preserve is on the west (left) side of the highway.

 There is no cycling allowed within the preserve.
 Bike racks are located at the Visitor Center and Bottomland Nature Trail parking areas.
 The Chase County Community Connection Trail runs from Chase County courthouse in Cottonwood Falls 2 miles into Strong City.
 Downtown Strong City is 1 mile from the Bottomland Nature Trail parking area.

 From the west end of Sixth Street and Pine Street, go north to the trail underpass.
 After crossing under the highway, turn left on country road 227.
 The parking area with comfort station is visible.